gallenc/solent2Public/workup/week5/webfacadeexample2/README.md

 cd web
 mvn org.codehaus.cargo:cargo-maven2-plugin:run
 ```
+(make sure you have turned off tomcat in netbeans so that the ports dont clash)

 If you open a browser and browse to http://localhost:8080/basicfacadeweb/
 you will see the index page of the application.